proghead00/Aiden-AI-News-App/README.md

 # Aiden AI News App
-### AI powered with voice recognition enabled app that reads news from a variety of sources, interacts with you, and can even have funny conversations made with React.JS and Alan AI
+### AI-powered with voice recognition enabled app that reads news from a variety of sources, interacts with you, and can even have funny conversations made with React.JS and Alan AI

 ## 🤙 [See Aiden live!](https://aidenapp.netlify.app//) 🤙